Adjustable Gastric Band: What Happens If You Don't Follow Your New Diet

 Food intolerance after gastric band surgery

-Food intolerance means that after surgery you may have problems eating foods that you once ate or that are an important part of your new diet.
+Food intolerance means that after surgery you may have problems eating certain foods that you once ate or that are an important part of your new diet.
 This can make it hard to stick to your new diet and keep the pounds off.

 The opening through the band is called a stoma.
 One problem is that the diameter of the stoma may be as small as a quarter of an inch across.
 This means that some nutritious foods you once enjoyed may get stuck there.
 This raises your risk for food intolerance.